Agreon/Taggit/README.md

 # NiceToHave
 + Rewrite editor
   + hover-highlighting of what text is part of a taginput

++ charts for learn-progress
+  + @see admin-lte - dashboard
 + Search
 	+ DragnDrop to order projects/document
 	+ Link freigeben (public)